Welcome to today's edition of the Rush 24-7 podcast.

 So it's an election year.

-Jobless claims near three-month low.
+Oh, jobless claims near three-month low.

 Reuters.

-If you look here at the Gallup chart, there is no trend downward.
+Yet, if you look here at the Gallup chart, there is no trend downward.

 Initial claims for state unemployment benefits dropped 11,000 to a seasonally adjusted 445,000.

-So what this means is almost one half a million people still can't find jobs.
+So what this means is almost one-half a million people still can't find jobs.

 And we're still losing them.